nikans/MonarchRouter/README.md

 *Powerful functional state-based router written in Swift.*

-Monarch Router is a declarative routing handler that is capable of managing complex View Controllers hierarchy transitions *automatically*, decoupling View Controllers from each other via Coordinator and Presenters.
+Monarch Router is a declarative routing handler that is capable of managing complex View Controllers hierarchy transitions automatically, decoupling View Controllers from each other via Coordinator and Presenters.
 It fits right in with Redux style state flow and reactive frameworks.

 The Coordinator is constructed by declaring a route hierarchy mapped with a URL structure.
 Presenters abstract UI creation and modification.
 Common URL-handling conventions are used for routing.
 It's designed for you to feel at home if you ever developed a server-side app routing.